Handloading: Case life maximization

 With bottlenecked cartridge cases, choosing the right sizing die can also be important.
 Full-length sizing of cartridges is often thought to greatly shorten case life by work hardening the full length of the case, which can cause the case neck to split, although some studies show that the number of reloads possible with a case is essentially the same for either full length sizing as for neck sizing only if the issue is one of neck hardening.
 If the reloaded cartridges are going to be used in the same firearm in which they were previously fired, though, and if that firearm has a bolt action or other action with a strong camming action on closing, then full-length resizing may not be needed.
 A collet neck sizing die can be used to size just the case neck enough to hold the bullet and leave the rest of the case unsized.
 The resulting cartridge will chamber into the specific rifle that previously fired it, though the fit might be tight and require more force to chamber than a full-length resized case.
 The use of a neck-sizing die in conjunction with moderate pressure loads may extend the life of the case significantly by minimizing the amount of case that is work hardened or stretched.
 This is especially true for reloads intended for military rifles with intentionally large chambers such as the Lee–Enfield in .303 British.
 The use of partial length or neck sizing for cartridges used in such large chambers permits effectively switching the headspacing from relying on the rim of a rimmed cartridge to the shoulder of the bottleneck transition instead, increasing the number of times a rimmed military cartridge can be reloaded from once to perhaps 5 or more times, all while avoiding dangerous incipient head separations.
-One final form of limiting case wear is, unfortunately, limited strictly to benchrest shooters with custom-cut chambers.
+One final form of limiting case wear is limited strictly to benchrest shooters with custom-cut chambers.
 The chamber of these rifles is cut so that there is just enough room, typically just a few thousandths of an inch, in the neck area.
 The result of using this type of chamber is that fired rounds do not require any resizing whatsoever once the case is fired.
 The brass will 'spring back' a bit after firing, and will properly hold a new bullet without further manipulation.
 Some refer to this as a 'fitted' neck, however, it is a function of both the carefully cut precision neck and the case adjusted to fit with very little clearance.